angarsky/diveintopython/learn/date/time.md

 This code will create a countdown timer for 60 seconds and print the remaining time on the screen every second until the timer is completed.
 You can adjust the value of t to set the desired length of the timer.

+Using this functionality you can create a timer function to measure the elapsed time.

 ## Time Finctions in Python

 In Python, the `time` module provides a range of functions for working with time.
 Here are some commonly used functions (apart from `time()` and `sleep()` which we've already mentioned):